5 Domain Name Registration Myths Debunked

 5. Domain Names Are Only For Big Business

-While it’s true that a majority of small businesses don’t have domain names, entities that operate websites open to the public are statistically more likely to scale upwards, draw in more revenue, and experience higher levels of customer satisfaction than those who don’t maintain websites.
+While it’s true that a majority of small businesses don’t have domain names, entities that operate websites open to the public are statistically more likely to scale upwards, draw in more revenue, and experience higher levels of customer satisfaction than those that don’t maintain websites.

 If you own a small business, you should never ignore the benefits of operating a star-studded website.
 It’s not as difficult as you think.